cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 - if a string is too long, show it on multiple screens,
 - break line between the `key` and `value` from #3,
-- never allow line breaks on a number or a coin value.
+- perform line breaks on a number or a coin values only when necessary.
+For example, a `sdk.Coins` with multiple denoms would be better shown as one denom per line instead of an coin amount being cut in the middle.

 ## Examples